Markcgo/Markcgo.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Fuzhou, Fuzhou University, 2025 (expected)
+* B.S. in Fuzhou, Fuzhou University, 2025
+* M.S. in Wuhan, Huazhong University of Science and Technology, 2028 (expected)

 Work experience
 ======